 The builders merchant supplied unsuitable fire seals.
-The data sheet for the fire door leaf clearly specified a 15mm x 4mm Certifire approved seal but 10mm x 4mm seals that were not Certifire approved were supplied and fitted.
-When installing fire doors it is important that the door leaf manufacturers instructions are followed as failure to do so will invalidate the fire performance certification and likely mean the fire door may fail to provide the correct level of fire separation performance.
-Installation instructions were provided with the door leaves so although incorrect seals were supplied the installer missed an opportunity to prevent them being fitted to the edges of the doors.
+The data sheet for the fire door leaf clearly specified a 15mm x 4mm Certifire-approved seal but 10mm x 4mm seals that were not Certifire-approved were supplied and fitted.
+When installing fire doors it is important that the door leaf manufacturers’ instructions are followed as failure to do so will invalidate the fire performance certification and likely mean the fire door may fail to provide the correct level of fire separation performance.
+Installation instructions were provided with the door leaves so although incorrect seals were supplied the installer missed an opportunity to prevent them from being fitted to the edges of the doors.
 Certifire third party certificated fire door leaves are supplied with fitting instructions taped to the edge of the door and these instructions include details about requirements for fire seals.

 The initial survey failed to take account of existing floor coverings, cills and threshold strips at the flat entrances.
-Many doors failed to self-close because the door bottom edge was binding on the carpet.
-Had the surveyor taken correct measurements and allowed for installation of threshold plates and seals this issue could have been easily avoided.
-Not every flat is the same but every flat entrance door must be able to self-close and should have a suitable gap tolerance (3mm) or smoke seal to restrict passage of cold smoke and air at the threshold.
+Many doors failed to self-close because the door’s bottom edge was bound on the carpet.
+Had the surveyor taken correct measurements and allowed for the installation of threshold plates and seals this issue could have been easily avoided.
+Not every flat is the same but every flat entrance door must be able to self-close and should have a suitable gap tolerance (3mm) or smoke seal to restrict the passage of cold smoke and air at the threshold.

 a) Incorrect components were supplied due to poor initial site surveys and errors at the procurement/supply stage.

-b) Insufficient time on-site had been allowed because management failed to appreciate the complexity of the works.
+b) Insufficient time on-site had been allowed because management failed to appreciate the complexity of the work.

 c) Installation operatives had insufficient previous experience and no training in respect of installing and maintaining fire doors.